-Imagine waking up one morning to find yourself surrounded by a swat team of thousands about to storm your house.
+Imagine waking up to find yourself surrounded by an army of thousands about to storm your house.
 It happened to Elisha and his servant.
-One morning the servant wakes up and figures he?ll get some coffee going then read the morning papyrus.
+One morning the servant wakes up and figures he’ll get some coffee going then read the morning papyrus.
 But as he looks out the kitchen window, he sees the glint of sun on spearhead.
 They’re surrounded by the great Syrian army, whose assignment is to take out Elisha.
 A stab of fear pierces the servant’s heart.

 “How’s that coffee coming?” asks Elisha as he stumbles into the kitchen in his bathrobe.
 “I hope it’s good and strong.
 Why are you just standing there with your mouth open?
 What’s wrong, did you spill the coffee?
 Or did you accidentally serve me Maxwell House?
 Come on, why the terrified look?”

 The servant stammers, “Alas, my master!
 What shall we do??
 (They said “Alas” a lot back then.
 It basically means “Yikes” or “Aaaaaargh”).

 “Do about what?” says Elisha as he slowly pours his coffee, squinting out the kitchen window.
 “Ahhh, it’s those pesky Syrians again.
 Hey, where’d you put the Sweet ‘n Low?”